 Abused by the Badge

 I was the lead editor on the final story in The Post’s series documenting police officers accused of sexually abusing children.
-The ’perfect ’ predator is an immersive multimedia investigation into the destruction a police chief wreaked in a small Texas town.
-I managed brainstorming, defined storytelling objectives and cataloged reporting takeaways and visual assets with a team of two reporters, a photographer, videographer and designer-developer.
-I challenged the team to think strategically about how different assets might work together as we outlined and storyboarded.
-In collaboration with our designer-developer, I pushed the story away from a more traditional, chronological structure to a character-centered narrative that prioritized compelling scenes and visual moments.
-Furthermore, I managed a cross-departmental team of 50 journalists, coordinated production workflows, edited the about the investigation and developed launch and promotion strategies for the year-long series.
-The project was a semifinalist for the Goldsmith Prize for Investigative Reporting and winner of the Innovation in Investigative Journalism Award at the Online Journalism Awards.
+The ’perfect ’ predator is an immersive multimedia investigation into the impact of a police chief’s abuse in a small Texas town.
+I managed brainstorming, defined storytelling objectives and guided a team of two reporters, a photographer, videographer and designer-developer as they cataloged reporting takeaways and visual assets.
+As they storyboarded, I challenged the team to think strategically about how different assets might work together to serve the narrative in a way that felt cohesive and accessible to the audience.
+One of the key editorial decisions I drove was shifting the structure from a traditional chronological narrative to a character-driven approach that emphasized compelling scenes and visual moments.
+This reframing gave the narrative more momentum and strengthened the emotional impact.
+For the year-long series, I also managed a cross-departmental team of 50 journalists, coordinated production workflows, edited the about the investigation page and developed launch and promotion strategies.
+The project was a semifinalist for the Goldsmith Prize for Investigative Reporting and winner of the OJA Innovation in Investigative Journalism Award.

 Discord Leaks